jadijadi/lpic1book/content/1084_manage_printers_and_printing.md

 > Only root can remove other peoples print jobs

 If you need to remove ALL the jobs of a specific printer, you can go with `-Pprinter_name -`.
-Yes! that is only one dash \(`-`\) after the printer name; that's why this is called a legacy command.
+Yes!
+That is only one dash \(`-`\) after the printer name; that's why this is called a legacy command.

 > the `lprm -` will remove all the print jobs